DevOps-Gilde/Hackathon_PP_ModelDrivenApp_CstPages_Doc/02_ImportImplementedArtefacts.md

 * Importing fully implemented application => only if you want to see the fully implemented code

 # 2. Import Implemented Artefacts

+Since our solution is depending on our Data Model you must first import the Tables before you can import the model driven app.

 # Data Model